DavidDeLille/writeups/picoctf_2014/crudecrypt/README.md

 writing_software_is_hard
 ```

+Note:
-Note: If you're having trouble with landing on the nop sled, you can push it around using the arguments.
+If you're having trouble with landing on the nop sled, you can push it around by changing the arguments.
 Since the 3rd argument (outfile) doesn't matter, as long as it can be opened, you could try playing with this.
 Alternatively, you could create a bigger nop sled.
+I just got lucked that it worked right away, but I had trouble running it my tmp directory.

 *****